lamhonn/project111/README.md

 #
 # Running with Docker Compose
 #
-To start the frontend and database using Docker:
+To start the frontend, database and API using Docker:

 ```bash
 docker compose up